Local Guides

 That’s precisely why we’ve put together this guide – to advise you on the best time to visit London.
 We want you to get the very best out of your visit, and that means visiting at the right time.
 So, when should you visit London?

-Traveling in Spring
+Travelling in Spring

-There are two main concerns when traveling to the UK in spring: rain and school holidays.
+There are two main concerns when travelling to the UK in spring: rain and school holidays.
 If you arrive too early in springtime, there’s a good chance you’ll get caught out by the cold and wet.
 Try to arrive after March for the best weather.

-Traveling in Summer
+Travelling in Summer

-It may be surprising to some, perhaps, but summer in the UK can get hot.
-And I mean really hot.
-This year, in July, London saw temperatures hotter than Mumbai, Barcelona and Mexico City.
-July and August can be so warm in fact that you really don’t need to worry about the rain.
+July and August can be so warm, in fact, that you really don’t need to worry about the rain.
 Even though summer sees the most rainfall of all periods in the year, the odd thunderstorm will be a bit of a relief!

-Traveling in Autumn
+Travelling in Autumn

-Traveling in Winter
+Travelling in Winter

 Without a doubt, winter is the greyest season of the year.
-Wait until its cold enough, however, and many parts of the UK are transformed into a winter wonderland that can give you some of your most memorable Christmas and New Year’s periods.
+Wait until it’s cold enough, however, and many parts of the UK are transformed into a winter wonderland that can give you some of your most memorable Christmas and New Year’s periods.

-Don’t travel in early November – it isn’t yet cold enough for snow and you’ll see a lot of grey, wet weather.
-Instead, wait until late December and January.
-It’ll be a little busier around Christmas time, but you’ll get to enjoy the fairy lights, Christmas markets and roasted chestnuts by the fire.
+It’ll be a little busier around Christmas time, but you’ll enjoy the fairy lights, Christmas markets and roasted chestnuts by the fire.
 It’s the best time of year to visit the north of England and Scotland.
 Just remember to wrap up warm.